 Fuentes, the leader of the infamous Mexican Juarez cartel, is credited with smuggling four times more cocaine into the United States than any other smuggler.
 He earned his nickname, "God of the sky" because of the huge fleet of planes he used to shuttle cocaine from one destination to the next.
 It was estimated that he was worth a whopping $25 billion at the height of his criminal career.

 It's unclear, though, just how much of his money Fuentes was able to enjoy.
 He died during a botched plastic surgery.
 He was, of course, trying to alter his appearance to avoid detection by the authorities.

-Worth almost as much as Lehder, is Robert Allen Stanford, estimated to be worth $2.2 billion.
-Lehder, who is now a resident of the U.S. corrections system, made his dollars through money laundering for the Gulf Cartel.
+Worth almost as much as Lehder, Stanford is estimated to be worth $2.2 billion.
+Stanford, who is now a resident of the U.S. corrections system, made his dollars through money laundering for the Gulf Cartel.
 He was also jailed for financial fraud and for owing hundreds of millions of dollars in federal taxes.

-Finally, there's Semion Mogilevich, whose whereabouts are unknown.
-Mogilevich, a member of the FBI's 10 Most Wanted List, is wanted for mail, wire and securities fraud.
+Mogilevich's whereabouts are unknown.
+Wanted for mail, wire and securities fraud he is on the FBI's 10 Most Wanted List.
 He also faces the charge of money laundering.
 Mogilevich is worth about $1 billion.

 Of course, while these criminals may have made a lot of money, spending it is another matter.
 Many of them are on the run from law enforcement agencies.
 Others are in jail, unable to touch their ill-gotten gains.